kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 So, [what's the dope](https://www.ldoceonline.com/dictionary/the-dope-on-somebody-something) on `#` and `%`?
 These two symbols have been chosen for their near universal usage as a prefix and suffix respectively.
 It is customary to write `#1` for "number one", and `20%` for "twenty percent", where you will notice that the `#` is written as a _prefix_ and the `%` is written as a _suffix_ to the number.

-In the `bash` pattern-matching we have encountered so far, we are matching elements in a string, and throwing away the matching portion, using some known delimiter.
+In the `bash` pattern-matching we have encountered so far, we are matching elements in a string, _and throwing away the matching portion_, using some known delimiter.
 When we match from the left, we use `#` because it is a prefix.
 Likewise, when we match from the right, we use `%`, which is a suffix.
 In both cases, we stop at the first match from whichever direction we are starting the search for the match.
 The single `#` and `%` therefore denote [lazy matching](https://stackoverflow.com/questions/2301285/what-do-lazy-and-greedy-mean-in-the-context-of-regular-expressions).

 The symbol `##` means we deal with the _longest_ substring from the left that matches: a case of [greedy matching](https://www.geeksforgeeks.org/perl-greedy-and-non-greedy-match/).
 The same applies to `%%` where we stop at the longest matching substring from the right.

 If you look carefully, you will see that---apart from the anchor character(s)---we do not care about what we are throwing away.
-We can therefore denote these "don't care" characters with the `*`, which denotes zero or more characters, whether as a [wildcard](https://en.wikipedia.org/wiki/Wildcard_character) or a glob.
+We can therefore denote these "don't care" characters with the `*`, which is a [wildcard](https://en.wikipedia.org/wiki/Wildcard_character) that denotes zero or more characters.
 What _is_ important to us, though, is the _delimiter_ that anchors the string that we are trimming off.

 This delimiting character will be placed to the right of the `*` when used with `#` or `##`, and it will be placed to the left of `*` when used with `%` or `%%`.
 You will notice that the `/` and `.` characters obey this simple, logical placement rule in the code above.
 In both cases, the anchoring delimiter is also trimmed off.